On this page:

 - Volunteer to assist the Office of LGBTQA Affairs

-- Attend at least one event from each of the Cultural & Idenity Centers
+- Attend at least one event from each of the cultural and identity centers

 - Study one hour a week

-- Attend six university events over the course of year.
-(Can be social or academic!)
+- Attend six university events over the course of the year, either social or academic.